How to Use This Tool

 Graphic Designers

-Pick colors from client-provided images, brand assets, and reference materials to ensure color accuracy across deliverables.
+Pick colors from client-provided images, brand assets, and reference materials to keep color accuracy across deliverables.

 Frontend Engineers

-Grab exact color values from Figma exports, Zeplin screenshots, or design specs to implement pixel-perfect UI components.
+Grab exact color values from design exports and screenshots to implement pixel-perfect interface components.

 Brand Managers